Acksell/SimpleGIF/README.md

 # SimpleGIF
-Create simple animations in python using lines, circles, functions, polygons and points
+Create simple GIF animations in python using lines, circles, functions, polygons and points

 ##Requirements
 None at the moment!
 I am however looking into optimising the LZW compression with numpy.